Understanding your condition

 As a SIBO patient, I know how it feels to have a SIBO relapse.
 I know it’s difficult, but always keep in mind that a person is more than their test results.

-This is why I developed the 5 Key Pillars to Health – Awareness, Nutrition, Movement, Mindset, and Lifestyle – that helped me in regaining my full health.
+This is why I developed the 5 Key Pillars to Health – Awareness, Testing & Treatment, Nutrition, Mindset, and Movement & Lifestyle – that helped me in regaining my full health.

-If you want to know more about this 5-step system, join me in the Living Well with SIBO 5-Week Challenge.
+If you want to know more about this 5-step system, sign up to my Living Well with SIBO 5-Week Challenge.

 "Without addressing the underlying cause(s), it can be difficult to fully resolve your SIBO, and this is why relapse is so common.